Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Greece.md

 sixteen Nazis and four policemen.
 Hitler himself was wounded during the clash.

 Although he was charged with treason he converted his trial to an opportunity to publicize in nationalist agenda.
-He captured headlines and become the talk of the nation.
+He captured headlines and became the talk of the nation.
 He was sentenced to five years in prison and served nine months, when he documented his plan for world domination that he almost achieved.